 Syllable segmentation is breaking words up into their syllables (the opposite of syllable blending).
 For example, if the teacher says “elefante,” the students say “e-le-fan-te.”
 I love to incorporate movement into syllable segmentation!
 You can have kids clap, tap their hands, tap their feet, or move their hands as they break words up into their syllables.
-Watch the not-fancy video below to see one way I’ve learned to have kids practice syllable segmentation.

 I try to squeeze in syllable segmentation whenever possible.
 When I taught bilingual Kindergarten, I always started with students’ first and last names.
 They love it when it’s their turn for the class to “break up” their name into syllables!
 Some of your kids may need a little extra support with this.
 Try using syllable puzzles like the one shown in the photo below – have students put a puzzle together and then tap or move each piece as they say each syllable.